How to Find the History of Your House

 Advertisement

-If you're able to track down the previous occupants or their descendants, that's where you're likely to get the best information: stories and pictures.
+If you're able to track down the previous owners or their descendants, that's where you're likely to get the best information: stories, renovation and construction dates, family portraits and pictures of the house.
 If not, researching the area can be helpful in piecing together information.
-Records of your neighborhood may be kept in the local or county library.
-If you're lucky enough to stumble upon one, regional history books are full of photographs of early settlers and their residences.

 What's in a House History?